paulelliott/fabrication-site/views/_content.markdown

 process.
 Fabrication provides you with an easy and flexible means for keeping track of sequences.

-You can create a named sequence that starts at 0 anywhere in your app with a simple command.
+You can create a sequence that starts at 0 anywhere in your app with a simple command.

-    Fabricate.sequence(:number)
+    Fabricate.sequence

+You can name them by passing an argument to sequence.

+    Fabricate.sequence(:name)

 If you want to specify the starting number, you can do it with a second parameter.
 It will always return the seed number on the first call and it will